Sean ‘Diddy’ Combs accused of sexual harassment and assault by producer on his latest album

 Jones is seeking $30 million.

+An attorney for Combs said Jones’ “reckless name-dropping about events that are pure fiction and simply did not happen is nothing more than a transparent attempt to garner headlines.”

-“We have overwhelming, indisputable proof that his claims are complete lies,” Holley said in a statement.
+“We have overwhelming, indisputable proof that his claims are complete lies.
+Our attempts to share this proof with Mr. Jones’ attorney, Tyrone Blackburn, have been ignored, as Mr. Blackburn refuses to return our calls,” the attorney, Shawn Holley, said in a statement.
 “We will address these outlandish allegations in court and take all appropriate action against those who make them.”

 The suit is the latest in a series of damning allegations against Combs.